Cardiovascular disease in Nigeria

-Cardiovascular disease in Nigeria represent a significant public health concern and are among the leading causes of morbidity and mortality in the country.
-The rise in cardiovascular diseases (CVDs) is closely linked to urbanization, lifestyle changes, increasing prevalence of hypertension, diabetes, and other non-communicable diseases.
+Cardiovascular disease in Nigeria represents a significant public health concern and is among the leading causes of mortality in the country.
+The rise in cardiovascular diseases is closely linked to urbanization and the increasing prevalence of hypertension and diabetes.

 Overview

 Cardiovascular diseases refer to a group of disorders of the heart and blood vessels.
 The most common forms include hypertension (high blood pressure), coronary artery disease, stroke, heart failure, rheumatic heart disease, and congenital heart disease.

-In Nigeria, CVDs account for a substantial proportion of hospital admissions and deaths.
-While infectious diseases remain a major burden, non-communicable diseases like CVDs are rapidly increasing, posing a dual burden on the healthcare system.
+In Nigeria, cardiovascular diseases account for a substantial proportion of hospital admissions and deaths, and are reported to be increasing.

-Prevalence
+Prevalence, Risk Factors, & Challenges for Treatment

-Recent epidemiological studies show that hypertension affects approximately 30% of Nigerian adults.
-Urban populations tend to have a higher prevalence compared to rural communities, primarily due to dietary patterns, sedentary lifestyles, and increased stress.
-Stroke is a leading cause of death and long-term disability in Nigerian hospitals, especially among middle-aged and older adults.
+Recent epidemiological studies found that between 23–34% of Nigerian adults have hypertension.
+Urban populations tend to have a higher prevalence compared to rural communities, primarily due to increases in salt/alcohol consumption, sedentary lifestyles, and obesity.
+Strokes, typically caused by hypertension or diabetes, are the second highest cause of death in Nigeria not attributable to communicable diseases.

-Rheumatic heart disease, often resulting from untreated streptococcal infections, remains prevalent among children and young adults, particularly in under resourced rural settings.

-Risk factors

-Several factors contribute to the growing burden of cardiovascular diseases in Nigeria: